 If you don’t already belong, join business organizations in your industry and field.
-Stay involved by joining committees, become a committee leader, or possibly get on the Board of Directors.
+Stay involved by joining committees, becoming a committee leader, or possibly getting on the Board of Directors.
 You will meet relevant people while creating a brand for yourself showing your commitment to your industry.
 Additionally, these activities make great additions to

 Volunteer work is both rewarding and can help you make new contacts that may lead to job opportunities.
 If you already work in the private sector, there may even be jobs available at these organizations.
 Non-profit groups value talent from any industry to help them with administration, management, marketing, sales, and consulting.
 Target organizations that support your passion or cause (and also add this to